canoi12/tinycoffee/README.md

 ## distribution

-pack all your game assets (images, sound, font, scripts) in a zip called data.pack.
+pack all your game assets (images, sound, font, scripts) in a zip called `data.pack`.
 If you are using Lua or Wren, maitain the `main.lua` file in the zip root

 ## screenshots